-As above, the BPTC must be started within five years of completing the academic stage (a law degree or GDL).
+As above, the BPTC and the new Bar courses must be started within five years of completing the academic stage (a law degree or GDL).
 If you leave it later than that, your law degree/GDL will be viewed as stale and you won’t be able to do the BPTC.

 Full-time BPTC students must complete the course within two years after their expected graduation date (ie, within three years of starting the course).
 Part-time BPTC students have to complete the course within three years after their expected graduation (ie, within four years of starting the course).